Could you give me the ADA-recommended ideal dentist-to-patient ratio?

 When adults and children are categorized by health insurance status, the frequency of dental visits within the last few years varies.

-Source: Key Differences in Dental Care Seeking Behavior between Medicaid and Non-Medicaid Adults and Children.
-Health Policy Institute Research Brief.
-Available as a free download.
+Source: Key Differences in Dental Care Seeking Behavior between Medicaid and Non-Medicaid Adults and Children (Health Policy Institute Research Brief).

 Why do people not visit their dentists?

 Top reasons adults cite for avoiding the dentist include cost, fear of the dentist, and inability to find a convenient location or appointment time.
 Specifically, 59% of adults indicated that they forgo dental care due to cost, 22% because they are afraid of the dentist, and 19% because they cannot find a convenient location or appointment time.

 However, when adults are categorized by age, household income, and health insurance status, the top three reasons for not planning to visit a dentist vary.